VaporumCoin/VaporumOcean-0.7.2/README-old.md

 brew install coreutils
 brew install wget
 # Clone the Vaporum repo
-git clone https://github.com/VaporumCoin/VaporumOcean-Beta --branch static --single-branch
+git clone https://github.com/DeckerSU/VaporumOcean --branch static --single-branch
 # Change master branch to other branch you wish to compile
-cd VaporumOcean-Beta
+cd vaporum
 ./zcutil/fetch-params.sh
 # -j8 = using 8 threads for the compilation - replace 8 with number of threads you want to use
 ./zcutil/build-mac.sh -j8